 Thus, natural science takes on the "world of being" as the true reality, which we never actually observe but assume to exist independent of the world of becoming.
 Plato's world of being consists of discontinuous, abstract ideas or Forms.
-To Plato, the observed variation in real life has a simple explanation: objects in the world of becoming are poor replicas of the world of being.
-Mayr (1982, 2001)
+To Plato, the observed variation in real life has a simple explanation: Objects in the world of becoming are poor replicas of the world of being.
+Mayr (1982, 2001) called this mindset "typological thinking."3 According to typological thinking, natural science should focus on typical phenomena, such as the typical human body, the typical falling object, and the typical circle.
+Furthermore, scientists should try to isolate extraneous, confounding factors, such as temper-

-&lt;sup>1 By the way, because Duncan never accepted the teleological aspect of social science, he denied that he had any real "discovery" to speak of in his National Academy of Sciences autobiography (Duncan 1974, p.8).
+1 By the way, because Duncan never accepted the teleological aspect of social science, he denied that he had any real "discovery" to speak of in his National Academy of Sciences autobiography (Duncan, 1974, p.
+8).

-&lt;sup>2 There is a reference to the example of the perfect circle in Plato's Letter VII (Plato 1997, pp.1659-1060).
-However, the authenticity of the letter's authorship is in doubt (Plato 1997, p.1634).
+2 There is a reference to the example of the perfect circle in Plato's Letter VII (Plato, 1997, pp. 1659-1060).
+However, the authenticity of the letter's authorship is in doubt (Plato, 1997, p.
+1634).